ResearchComputing/Documentation/docs/storage/petalibrary/zfs_snapshots.md

 is not visible to any utilities that list directory contents, so an 'ls' of the `.zfs` directory will fail, although you can 'cd' to it.

-Snapshots times are in UTC, which is not affected by daylight savings time.
-To convert from UTC to MDT, subtract six hours, and to convert from UTC to MST, subtract seven hours.
+Snapshot times are in UTC, which is not affected by daylight savings time.
+To convert from UTC to MDT, subtract six hours.
+To convert from UTC to MST, subtract seven hours.

 ## How snapshots affect free space in your allocation